 There are many references for game semantics.
-For an introduction, see [3].
-In this paper, we use Hyland-Ong style polarized games [4].
+For an introduction, see [AM98].
+In this paper, we use Hyland-Ong style polarized games [Lau04].
 In such games, a move can justify itself by pointing to a preceding move.
-Laurent proved that polarized game semantics is full and faithful [2], for the proof-nets of LLpol the polarized fragment of linear logic (expressive enough to encode simply-typed λ -calculus).

-Proof-nets have been introduced together with linear logic [5] as a more parallel syntax than sequent calculus.
-Experiments on proof-nets (see ([6] for an extensive study) provide the same denotations as the categorical interpretation of the corresponding sequent calculus proofs.
+Laurent recently proved that polarized game semantics is full and faithful [Lau03], for the proof-nets' syntax of linear logic with polarities, LLpol.
+Proof-nets have been introduced together with linear logic [Gir87] as a more parallel syntax than sequent calculus.
 The static interpretation of a proof-net is the set of results of experiments on this proof-net.

-The comparison between static and dynamic semantics is strongly motivated by Ehrhard's result ([7]) stating that the extensional collapse of sequential algorithms (a game model) is the hypercoherences semantics (a static semantics).
-In [8], by introducing a suitable game semantics (extensional games), P.-A. Mellies gives a fine-grained analysis of this result which better details the extensional content of games.
+The comparison between static and dynamic semantics is strongly motivated by Ehrhard's result ([Ehr96]) stating that the extensional collapse of sequential algorithms (a game model) is the hypercoherences semantics (a static semantics).
+In [Mel03], by introducing a suitable game semantics (extensional games), P.-A. Mellies gives a new proof of this result which better details the extensional content of games.